How to import exercise data to Strava

 1. User access to the client service which uploads FIT and GPX files

-2. Client application redirects user to the Strava.
-User authenticates and then grants access
+2. The client application redirects the user to the Strava.
+The user authenticates and then grants access

 3. Authorization code is returned to the client

-4. Access Token is fetched with authorization code
+4. Access Token is fetched with an authorization code

 5. Client application uploads user's data to the Strava resource service (API) using Access Token (Bearer Token)